Peter J. Krumholz

 Practice Group: Appellate/ Labor & Employment/ Commercial Litigation/ Public Policy

 Education: University of Michigan, J.D., 1996 with honors, Northwestern University, B.S., 1993

 Peter Krumholz focuses on high-stakes appellate and trial court litigation.

-Mr. Krumholz has successfully handled numerous criminal and civil appeals in both federal and state appellate court, and he frequently writes amicus briefs to the Colorado Supreme Court on behalf of a wide range of organizations.
-He also has been appointed by the Tenth Circuit Court of Appeals to represent criminal defendants in death penalty appeals.
+As a former Assistant United States Attorney, Mr. Krumholz has extensive jury trial experience.
+In addition, he has successfully handled numerous criminal and civil appeals in federal and state appellate courts.
+His experience as an appellate advocate has led to an appointment by the Tenth Circuit Court of Appeals to represent defendants in death penalty cases.

 In 1996, Mr. Krumholz graduated cum laude from the University of Michigan Law School where he was a Dean’s Scholar and served as an Associate and Contributing Editor for the Michigan Law Review.
-From 1996 to 1997, Mr. Krumholz served as a clerk for Judge Paul J. Kelly of the United States Court of Appeals for the Tenth Circuit.
-He earned a bachelor’s degree in Journalism from Northwestern University in 1993.
+From 1996 to 1997, Mr. Krumholz served as a judicial clerk for Judge Paul J. Kelly of the United States Court of Appeals for the Tenth Circuit.
+He earned a bachelor’s degree in journalism from Northwestern University in 1993.

 A native New Mexican, Mr. Krumholz was raised in the Four Corners region of the Southwest.
 He and his wife Lyssa have three children.